 As good as the Italian Cream Cake was, the Pecan Chocolate Brownie served with Chocolate Ganache was even better (shown above).
 This dessert is a mix between chocolate cake and a chocolate brownie, stacked as thick as a double layered cake and covered with a warm layer of dripping chocolate ganache and pecans.
 When you are craving chocolate, this is what you are craving.
 Served with a generous scoop of vanilla ice cream, this was the ultimate ending to a delicious meal.
 We will come back here time and again, even if it’s just for the chocolate brownie.
 In fact, I will fly SLC-LGB-BOS-HOU just for that brownie, if that’s what it takes.

 ► For Kids: Down home earthy establishment in the heart of Galveston.
 Kids are welcome and will feel welcome.
 There is a kids menu, though we have found sharing an adult meal offers more for a smaller price tag.
 From dinner to dessert, Miller’s Seawall Grill has something to please all palates.

 Where is your favorite place to eat in Galveston?
 Check out our review of Fish Tales, across from Pleasure Pier in Galveston.
 Though we didn’t have time to hit up Cajun Greek, it was excitedly recommended to us by a fellow traveler and Galveston born man who was celebrating his birthday when we bumped into him!

 ► Nap-Time Version: #cleandiaper family restaurant review of Miller’s Seawall Grill in Galveston, Texas where everyone left full, satisfied and yet still wanting more.

 Galveston is a fun historic town where many cruises port in and out of, but unless it’s the weekend – not much is open.
-Stay tuned for our reviews of the Disney Wonder!
+We settled here for a few days prior to cruising on the Disney Wonder!